ggrammar/ritter-gordon.love/index.md

 We have a block of rooms reserved at this hotel.
 There are two ways to book these discounted hotel rooms:
  * Call the hotel directly at 919-688-8880 and ask for the Ritter-Gordon Wedding block.
- * Use [this link](https://www.hilton.com/en/book/reservation/deeplink/?ctyhocn=RDUNOHX&groupCode=CHHRGW&arrivaldate=2021-12-31&departuredate=2022-01-03&cid=OM,WW,HILTONLINK,EN,DirectLink&fromId=HILTONLINKDIRECT) to book online.
+ * Use [this link](https://www.hilton.com/en/book/reservation/deeplink/?ctyhocn=RDUNOHX&groupCode=CHHRGW&arrivaldate=2021-12-31&departuredate=2022-01-03&cid=OM,WW,HILTONLINK,EN,DirectLink&fromId=HILTONLINKDIRECT){:target="_blank" rel="noopener"} to book online.

 These discounted rooms will **no longer be available** after **30 November 2021**.
 Book your stay before that date.

 ## Registry Information
 We are registered with Zola.
-[Click here](https://www.zola.com/registry/ritter-gordon-love) to take a look at our registry, where you'll find options for wedding gifts as well as cash gifts to support our honeymoon.
+[Click here](https://www.zola.com/registry/ritter-gordon-love){:target="_blank" rel="noopener"} to take a look at our registry, where you'll find options for wedding gifts as well as cash gifts to support our honeymoon.
 We'd also welcome a board game or a book that's of special importance!

 ## Will Geronimo be there?
 No.